It was quite the way for Hon. Catherine Callbeck to overcome her shyness.

 “Salaries represented over 50 per cent of the provincial budget, and treasury board put forward the option of eliminating hundreds of jobs.
 I believe the number was 700.”

 In May 1994, the Callbeck government introduced the Public Sector Pay Reduction Act, which suspended collective bargaining for all public sector employees for one year, and rolled back salaries above $28,000 by 7.5 per cent and salaries below that by 3.75 per cent.

 “We felt it was the fairest way to address the problem,” said Callbeck.

 There were protests by public sector employees and their unions, criticism from some media, and an outcry by the Official Opposition of the day.

 “The rollback caused a great deal of anger and confusion.
-The Conservatives really went to town on it and it was clear the government, and I, as premier, would pay a price politically for taking this decisive action,” said Callbeck.
+The Conservatives really went to town on it and it was clear the government, and I, as Premier, would pay a price politically for taking this decisive action,” said Callbeck.

 “If they felt so strongly, why didn’t the Conservatives reverse the decision when they formed government?”

-In looking back, is it a decision that Callbeck regrets?
+Looking back, is it a decision that Callbeck regrets?

 “Given the dire circumstances and the information before us, I think we made the fairest decision we could have, though a more in-depth public information campaign would have better served everyone.”